basilysf1709/file-renamer-ai/README.md

 # Renamer AI - Intelligent Image Renaming with VLM

 Hi!
-A production-ready backend that accepts batch rename jobs, queues work on SQS, and runs a GPU worker that generates strict
+A production-ready backend that accepts batch rename jobs, queues work on SQS, and runs a GPU worker that generates strict, semantic filenames from images using Qwen2-VL-2B vision language model.

 https://github.com/user-attachments/assets/6a73923e-7268-4df4-a467-0ab01995fc47

-, semantic filenames from images using Qwen2-VL-2B vision language model.
-OPEN SOURCE!!!

 ## Architecture Overview